TheForceEngine/TheForceEngine.github.io/Roadmap.md

 # Version 1.0 Release
 ### Estimated Release: Late December 2021
 With this release, TFE will be a complete replacement for DosBox.
 I am still on track for completing this by the end of the year.
-If the Core Game Loop release makes it out in September, then I think this will be very likely to be released as scheduled.
 However, there is still a chance that it can slip - I think we’ll have a very good idea when the Core Game Loop Release is finished.

 # Voxels
 Quite some time ago now, I implemented an experimental voxel renderer that integrated seamlessly with the Jedi classic renderer.
 However, there were some loose ends to deal with, such as not supporting the full VOX format and dealing with some palette issues.
 This release will integrate that code with the main branch and add support for replacing objects with their voxel counterpart.